 “I wanted to make sure the text included really unique resources – the kind that you might find in the basement of the Smithsonian - that weren’t readily available otherwise,” Conklin said.

 Conklin acknowledges that while she always had the support of her district leadership, the increased politicization of social studies education meant she had to overcome some concerns about the materials in the book.
 “We had to demonstrate that these resources link directly to the standards and requirements given by the state of Florida,” she said.
-“Once our board members saw that the reader was a compilation of primary and secondary sources, they realized the value of the reader and now, everybody seems to love it!
+“Once our board members saw that the student book was a compilation of primary and secondary sources, they realized the value of the student book and now, everybody seems to love it!
 The colors, the maps…I’ve been in the classroom and have watched students just pore over these resources!”

 Conklin added that even though she’s heard positive feedback from her district leadership, administrators, and teachers, it’s the response from the students that thrills her most.
-“Watching students dive into the reader reassured me that we had created a resource that would capture our students’ attention and make them more interested in learning about local history,” she said.
+“Watching students dive into the student book reassured me that we had created a resource that would capture our students’ attention and make them more interested in learning about local history,” she said.

 “I get really excited about these projects,” Conklin said.
 “XanEdu made it easy to bring my passion to life.
 They did the heavy lifting - I gave the XanEdu team my vision, and they worked their magic and delivered!”